-This year we seek to address the big questions and central tensions in the field of social enterprise under the theme of “What’s the Bottom Line?”
-From social enterprises’s own triple-bottom line — aspiring to financial, social, and environmental returns — to getting to the core of its most complex issues, join like-minded students, academics, and professionals in an engaging and interactive exploration of these critical concerns.
+On behalf of the SECON 2017 planning team, we are thrilled to welcome you to the 18th iteration of one of Harvard’s largest student-run conferences on campus, which has been recognized as a leading forum for dialogue, debate, and networking around social enterprise.
+This year we seek to address the big questions and central tensions in the field under the theme of “What’s the Bottom Line?”.
+From some social enterprise’s own triple-bottom line — aspiring to financial, social, and environmental returns — to getting to the core of the social enterprise space’s most complex issues, we hope these two days will bring together like-minded students, academics, and professionals to participate in an engaging and interactive conference.

-For 2017, we are excited to invite speakers from Acumen, USAID, Facebook, Bridgespan Group, Deloitte, Pfizer, Microsoft, Ford Foundation, and many more!
+For 2017, we are excited to have speakers from Acumen, USAID, Facebook, Bridgespan Group, Deloitte, Pfizer, Microsoft, Ford Foundation, and more.

-In previous years attendees have heard from accomplished speakers, participated in problem solving labs with actual social enterprises from across the globe, and engaged in intimate discussion with participants from diverse backgrounds but similar goals for creating meaningful and sustainable change.
+In previous years attendees have heard from accomplished speakers, participated in problem solving labs with actual social enterprises from across the globe, and engaged in intimate discussion with participants from diverse backgrounds but similar goals.
 Industry leaders such as Ashoka founder Bill Drayton; social innovation journalist and columnist David Bornstein and City Year and Be The Change, Inc. Founder Alan Khazei have been keynote speakers in past SECON conferences.

 The SECON planning team is currently in the midst of inviting speakers and finalizing logistics.
 We will be updating our website, and sharing information with attendees as more information becomes available.